2019 E9-1-1 Grant Reimbursement Guidelines

 Quarterly conference calls

 The State is offering a conference call each quarter to assist grantees in filling out the required documentation for grant reimbursement.
-These calls are scheduled for the following days through 2020.
+These calls are scheduled for the following days through 2020 and 2021.
 All webinars will begin at 10:00 AM eastern time:

 • Tuesday, March 17, 2020